 Things to do in Banff in the summer

-Now, to the fun part- let’s talk about all the awesome things you can do in Banff in the summer!
+Okay, let’s get into all the awesome things you can do in Banff in the summer!

 1. Go on a hike

-The best way to explore Banff’s stunning alpine lakes and mountains is on foot- in fact, Banff National Park has over 1,000 miles of hiking trails!
+Inarguably, the best way to explore Banff’s stunning alpine lakes and mountains is on foot—in fact, Banff National Park has over 1,000 miles of hiking trails!

 While there’s too many spectacular ones to list, here are a few to consider for every level of hiker: